NewsInSA

 Residents clash with police after municipal 13.4% increase compounds Eskom's 11% price jump

-Tensions in Tembisa have reached a boiling point as residents barricaded streets and clashed with police in response to a crippling 24.4% compounded electricity price hike—one of the highest in South Africa.
-The protests erupted after months of failed negotiations with the Ekurhuleni Metro, which imposed a 13.4% municipal surcharge on top of Eskom’s 11% national increase, pushing already-strained households to the brink.
+Tembisa, South Africa – Tensions in Tembisa have reached a critical breaking point as residents barricaded streets and clashed with police over a staggering 24.4% electricity price increase, one of the highest in the country.
+The unrest follows months of failed negotiations with the Ekurhuleni Metropolitan Municipality, which added a 13.4% municipal surcharge on top of Eskom’s 11% national electricity hike, pushing many households to financial brink.

-• 4-6 hour daily blackouts, disrupting work and safety
+• 4–6 hour daily blackouts, disrupting work and daily life

-Community task teams report 17 unanswered petitions to municipal offices since January, highlighting systemic neglect.
+Local community task teams report 17 unanswered petitions to municipal offices since January, highlighting systemic neglect and governance failures.

 Related Articles